 If not, Tide’s performance in front of a half-empty Bryant-Denny Stadium left a lot to be desired.

 McClellan rushed 17 times for 156 yards and two touchdowns in Alabama’s 34-0 win, building on his rise last week after an ankle injury when he ran back Jahmyr Gibbs.

-But Alabama’s starters on both sides of the ball stayed on the field deep into the fourth quarter of a game marked more by the Tide’s stubborn mistakes than its typical dominance over an FCS opponent.
+But Alabama’s starters on both sides of the ball stayed on the field into the fourth quarter of a game marked more by the Tide’s stubborn mistakes than its typical dominance over an FCS opponent.

 Saturday’s shutout victory followed some of the themes of a season that Alabama escaped, where many of its known problems surfaced but faced an opponent unable to capitalize on them.
 Austin Peay made two early trips to the red zone but got away with no points on both, including missing a 25-yard field goal.